s-gregorini003/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a R&D engineer at [GP2](https://www.gp2.info) developing a system for real-time monitoring and predictive maintenance of buildings and infrastructures.
+My primary functions are something in between a data scientist, software developer and embedded engineer.

+In 2019, I decided to move from Brescia (Italy) to Leeds (United Kingdom) to study.
+I graduated a year later with a MSc in Audio Engineering, with a thesis on speech recognition for low power applications.

+Now, I am looking for opportunities to develop my professional career.
+Being passionate about music, video games, research and artificial intelligence, I want to make a real impact by collaborating on exciting and fulfilling projects that bring together creativity and advanced technologies.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/media/silvio-gregorini-cv-2021-04.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.